pablogarciaamolina/AI-for-IDS/README.md

 - ``KAGGLE_USERNAME``: Kaggle username
 - ``KAGGLE_KEY``:  Kaggle key
     - ⚠️ Note that, even if these are represented as constants, Kaggle authentification REQUIERES THAT THEY ARE SET AS ENVIRONMENT VARIABLES.
-    - ⚠️ Note that Kaggle allows fo rother ways of authentification.
+    - ⚠️ Note that Kaggle allows other ways of authentification.
 However, this method of environment variables is the most convenient.
 When trying to load a dataset that is imported from kaggle (e.g. N-BaIoT), an error will be raised if the authentification is not properly set.

 ##### CIC-IDS2017 configuration